Lines of credit may be good as you’d only withdraw money you need, but is going through the obstacles just to get that loan worth it?

 What is a Line of Credit

-First and foremost, lines of credit are loans from a lending firm, often a bank, credit agency, or a financial institution — acquired by either an individual, a company, or the government.
+First and foremost, lines of credit are loans from a financial institution, often a bank, or a credit agency — acquired by either an individual, a company, or the government.

 How Do Personal Lines of Credit Differ From a Personal Loan?